Working with Grading Explanations¶

 final_reason concatenates all judges' reasons with a pipe separator, and individual

-perspectives or higher reliability.
+multiple perspectives or higher reliability.

 Step 2: Format as Student Feedback¶